-But more importantly, it makes each individual team member feel connected to their job and helps them resist the urge to take their talents elsewhere.
+But more importantly, it makes each individual team member feel connected to their job and resist the urge to take their talents elsewhere.

 A good relationship between the sales manager and the sales reps is something that can help in retaining employees.
 One of the most common complaints that sales reps have are that,